18 Reasons Churches Struggle To Support Abuse Victims

 18. Abuser compassion

 Christianity is a hope-based way of life.
 It’s soaked in compassion.
-While both are powerful beliefs, we run into error when we don’t hold them in context.
+While both are powerful beliefs, we run into problems when we don’t hold them in context.

 Many churches will empathize with an abuser who shows pea-sized remorse while ostracizing their victim, buckling under the weight of burdens and wounds.